valoro/documentation/overview.rst

 Overview
 ========
+**Meet Valoro**

-valoro is a blockchain platform based on hyperledger fabric framework. it provides a new approach to dealing with hyperledger fabric that makes it easer and available every one by providing a way to create blockchain application without coding and with little time and effort
+Valoro is an online blockchain platform that provides new approaches to dealing with hyperledger fabric and etherum framworks. it takes care of much of the hassle needed to work on those platforms by providing users with a friendly user interface in which the user can build full blockchain application without coding and with minimum time and effort